 Teeth are for Tugging

 Just like their human companions, Fido will benefit from a daily dental routine.
 Gum and mouth health is essential for a long, fun-filled life full of tugging at ropes and chewing.
-Gum disease is known to cause inflammation and infections which can limit good health; doing the daily the dental thing is best for your dog.
+Gum disease is known to cause inflammation and infections, which can limit good health; doing the daily dental thing is best for your dog.
 Pups are often a bit nervous about having their mouth manipulated so we are providing a few tips to help it go smoothly: